GammaRBurst/PathfinderUtilities/README.md

   These are jobs for a human mind, not a machine.

+## Bugs and other strange things
+While no bug is known at the moment, I'm pretty sure there are some mistakes here and there.
+* __Wrong link__: While AoN is quite predictable in the way it memorized the creatures' names, it sometimes deviates from its standards.
+Moreover, the software may create a link for a mythic creature while the creature is non-mythic or vice versa.
+If you spot a wrong link and you are sure the monster sheet exists, write an issue with the monster name and the correct URL of its sheet.
+* __Wrong plural__: Plurals in English are usually easy to construct, but there are exceptions.
+Sadly English is not my mother language, so some irregular or special plural may have gone unnoticed.
+If you find a wrong plural, write an issue with the monster name and the correct plural.
+* __Wrong/missing monster informations__: Most of the informations are translated as numbers to reduce the database's size.
+It's easy to type some digits instead of some others, and I already found some of these mistakes myself.
+These are by far the hardest mistakes to find, but if you happen to stuble upon one, write an issue with the monster name and what is wrong or missing.

 ## Missing Manuals
 * Campaign Setting:
   * Concordance of rivals (to be published)